dtcenter/METplus/docs/Users_Guide/wrappers.rst

 Description
 ~~~~~~~~~~~

-The TcPairs wrapper encapsulates the behavior of the MET tc_pairs tool.
+The TCPairs wrapper encapsulates the behavior of the MET tc_pairs tool.
 The wrapper accepts Adeck and Bdeck (Best track) cyclone track data in
 extra tropical cyclone format (such as the data used by sample data
 provided in the METplus tutorial), or ATCF formatted track data.
 If data